kubernetes/contributor-site/content/en/blog/2026/sig-arch-api-spotlight.md

 So CRDs opened the "anything is possible" era.
 Built-in validation rules are the second major
 milestone: bringing consistency back.

-The three major themes have been: defining schemas, validating data, and handling pre-existing invalid data.
+The three major themes have been defining schemas, validating data, and handling pre-existing invalid data.
 With ratcheting validation (allowing data to improve without breaking existing objects), we can now guide CRD authors toward conventions without breaking the world.